 PUPIL LED RESPONSIBILITIES

-At Leweston, we believe each pupil has gifts and talents that they can share with everyone so boarders are encouraged to take on roles within the houses to support and help each other.
+At Leweston, we believe each pupil has gifts and talents that they can share with everyone so boarders are encouraged to take on roles within the Houses to support and help each other.

 The Boarding Prefect leads a team of senior boarders who act as the boarders’ representatives and advise and assist boarders of all ages.
 The boarding prefect chairs the termly boarding council meetings which acts as a forum for ideas and discussion about boarding life.
+Boarding Year Representatives maintain, review and enhance the quality of life for boarders.
+The ‘year reps’ play a significant role in suggesting and discussing changes, so that all years’ views and ideas are fairly represented.
+The year reps report to the boarding prefect, as well as to the appropriate House Parent and attend Boarding Council meetings.

 Home Groups consist of pupils from each year group in the same School House (More, Mayne, Campion or Fisher) and are led by Peer Mentors.
 These groups meet weekly to chat about general school life and support school community projects.